Syndergaard puts aside talk, shines as Mets win 5th straight

+CHICAGO (AP) — Noah Syndergaard thinks will remain with the New York Mets after Wednesday’s trade deadline.

+“I don’t think anything is going to happen,” he said after striking out 11 in Tuesday night’s 5-2, 11-inning win over the Chicago White Sox.

-CHICAGO (AP) — Noah Syndergaard put aside trade talk to turn an eighth-inning lead over to his relievers, and the New York Mets rebounded from another bullpen meltdown when Jeff McNeil and Michael Conforto hit consecutive home runs in the 11th for a 5-2 win over the Chicago White Sox on Tuesday night.
+Syndergaard put aside trade talk to turn an eighth-inning lead over to his relievers, and the Mets rebounded from another bullpen meltdown when Jeff McNeil and Michael Conforto hit consecutive home runs in the 11th.

 In their first game since trading for All-Star pitcher Marcus Stroman, the Mets extended a winning streak to five games for the first time since April 2018.
 After falling to 40-51, the Mets have won 11 of their last 15 games to move within the outer edge of the NL wild-card race.

+Given a 2-0 lead, Syndergaard gave up an unearned run in the sixth when third baseman Todd Frazier bobbled José Abreu’s two-out grounder, allowing Yolmer Sánchez to score.
+The 26-year-old right-hander allowed five hits in 7 1/3 innings.

-New York dealt pitcher Jason Vargas to Philadelphia on Monday and there has been speculation Syndergaard or Zack Wheeler could be jettisoned before Wednesday’s trade deadline.
-Syndergaard tweeted a GIF on Sunday of an actor who played Thor — his nickname — in a movie with the words “I HAVE NO IDEA WHAT’S GOING ON” superimposed.
+New York dealt pitcher Jason Vargas to Philadelphia on Monday and there has been speculation Syndergaard or Zack Wheeler could be jettisoned.
+Syndergaard, not eligible for free agency until after the 2021 season, tweeted a GIF on Sunday of an actor who played Thor — his nickname — in a movie with the words “I HAVE NO IDEA WHAT’S GOING ON” superimposed.

-Given a 2-0 lead, he allowed an unearned run in the sixth when third baseman Todd Frazier bobbled José Abreu’s two-out grounder, allowing Yolmer Sánchez to score.
-The 26-year-old right-hander, who is not eligible for free agency until after the 2021 season, struck out a season-high 11 in 7 1/3 innings.
+“It’s always in the back of my mind.
+I try not to harp on things that are outside of my control,” Syndergaard said.
+“It’s getting kind of old.”

+He spoke with the Mets front office, leading him to have the belief he will not get dealt.
+He is encouraged that he is treated as “a hot commodity.”

 Seth Lugo relieved with the bases loaded and got Abreu to ground in to an inning-ending double play.